thompsonb/vecalign/README.md

 Note that LASER will not overwrite an embedding file if it exsts, so you may need to run first `rm bleualign_data/overlaps.fr.emb bleualign_data/overlaps.de.emb`.

+### Document Alignment

+[We propose](https://aclanthology.org/2020.emnlp-main.483) using Vecalign to rescore document alignment candidates, in conjunction with candidate generation using a document embedding method that retains sentence order information.
+Example code for our document embedding method is provided [here](standalone_document_embedding_demo.py).

 ### Publications

-If you use Vecalign, please cite our [paper](https://www.aclweb.org/anthology/D19-1136.pdf):
+If you use Vecalign, please cite our [Vecalign paper](https://www.aclweb.org/anthology/D19-1136):

 ```
 @inproceedings{thompson-koehn-2019-vecalign,